10 Best RV Trailer Tires

 RV trailer tire age tire varies.
-It will depend on how well the RV trailer tires were maintained, and miles accumulated.
+It will depend on how well the RV trailer tires were maintained and the miles accumulated.
 Keeping proper tire pressure is a plus in getting many years of use.
 Three to 7 years is average.

 Should I inflate my trailer tires to max psi?

 Yes.
 As mentioned before.
 You always want to keep your tires at the manufacturer’s recommended tire pressure.
-By doing so, this will help extend the life of your tires.
+Doing so will help extend the life of your tires.

 Why do my trailer tires keep blowing out?

 There are a dozen reasons for an RV trailer tire blowout.
 First, always fill your tires to the manufacturer’s recommended tire pressure.
-Over or under inflating tires can cause problems.
-Driving faster than the manufacture’s rating can cause a catastrophic blowout.
+Over or under-inflating tires can cause problems.
+Driving faster than the manufacturer’s rating can cause a catastrophic blowout.

 How long do RV trailer tires last?